xou816/silex-autowiring/README.md

 $app['autowiring']->configure(Foo::class, 'fooconfig');
 ```

-It resolves names much like with injectables, but injects plain values instead.
+It resolves names much like with `Injectable`s, but injects plain values instead.

+**Warning:** injected values on properties are only available after construction.

 ### Injection resolver